 - Information for Students with Special Needs

-All of our Oak Creek-Franklin public schools have locked, secure entrances--external doors are locked during the school day--essentially putting our schools in what’s commonly called “Lockout” all the time.
-Upon close inspection, you’d notice our door-glass is covered with a special polimer designed to prevent shattering, and we even landscape in a way that prioritizes visibility over esthetics.
-Classrooms are equipped with aftermarket locking panels, which allow for a speed-locking of sorts.
+All of our Oak Creek-Franklin public schools have locked, secure entrances--external doors are locked during the school day--essentially putting our schools in what’s commonly called “SECURE” (outer doors locked) all the time.
+Upon close inspection, you’d notice some of our door-glass is covered with a special polymer designed to prevent shattering, and we even landscape in a way that prioritizes visibility over aesthetics.
+Classrooms are equipped with aftermarket locking panels or magnets, which allow for a speed-locking of sorts.

 Raptor Visitor Management System

-Visitors must be buzzed-in the secure entry door before entering the building.
-If a visitor plans on staying in the school building for any length of time, or moving beyond the lobby, they do what’s called a “credential exchange,” using the Raptor System.
-The Raptor System is basically a digital system for signing-in and getting a badge.
+Visitors must be buzzed in the secure entry door before entering any building.
+If a visitor plans on staying in the school building for any length of time or moving beyond the lobby, they do what’s called a “credential exchange,” using the Raptor Alert System.
+The Raptor Alert System is basically a digital system for signing in and getting a badge.
 Raptor scans the user’s ID against databases for any violation that would prevent the individual from being able to enter a school.
 Raptor also creates a daily record of who is in the building and when.

-Out of sight in all our buildings are direct notification systems allowing members of our staff to connect directly to law enforcement.
+All our buildings are equipped with direct notification systems allowing members of our staff to connect directly to law enforcement.
 Imagine a situation where many individuals are calling emergency services at the same time; this system, so to speak, allows us to jump the line, and share the location of the crisis immediately.
 In testing, we’ve learned that response to our schools is very quick, and we know that Oak Creek Police will immediately enter our facilities in a crisis.

 All adults in our schools are committed to safety.
-A select group of those committed individuals serve on each school’s Safety and Crisis Team.
-These teams convene multiple times a year and are committed to regularly refining and improving their site plans; site plans comply with best practices we’ve learned from FEMA, among others.
+A select group of those committed individuals serves on each school’s Safety Team.
+These teams convene multiple times a year and are committed to regularly refining and improving their site plans; site plans comply with best practices we’ve learned from FEMA, OCPD, OCFD, and others.
 It’s not uncommon for the teams to convene after a drill, severe weather incident, or other real/practical concern.
 The teams do a debrief and focus on identifying process improvements.
-The same way we ask for each classroom to continuously improve, so too do we approach safety planning.
+In the same way, we ask for each classroom to continuously improve, so too do we approach safety planning.
 Procedures are discussed and practiced at each of the buildings.
-We also meet regularly as a District-Wide Crisis Team, pulling in our community partners in the local fire and police departments.
+We also meet regularly with our community partners in the local fire and police departments.

 Our schools were awarded the StormReady certification by the National Weather Service.
 Through coordination between local weather personality Mark McGinnis, the National Weather Service, and our Building and Grounds Department, we’ve reviewed all our storm shelter locations in order to ensure that we have thoughtfully planned for severe weather and have designated the best possible locations at all our facilities as storm shelters.

-Each spring in coordination with our partners in the Oak Creek Police Department, we perform reviews of both our entry/exit processes and school safety plans at each building.
-Local law enforcement helps us ensure that we are aligning with evolving best practices in facility safety.
-The world of school safety is evolving so quickly, we want to ensure we’re asking our local experts about how we can continue to improve.
+Each spring in coordination with our partners in the Oak Creek Police Department, we perform reviews of both our entry/exit processes, school safety plans, and conduct walk-throughs at each building using a Site-Based Assessment form adapted from M3 Insurance.
+Local law enforcement helps us ensure that we are aligning with evolving best practices in facility safety and noting any safety concerns to rectify or enhance what is in place.
+The world of school safety is evolving so quickly, that we want to ensure we’re asking our local experts about how we can continue to improve.

 The School District and the schools have a close relationship with the Oak Creek Police Department.
 We have three dedicated school liaison officers that are exceptional partners in the day-to-day safety of our schools.
 They advise us regularly and are integral to our training and preparation.
-You’ll find Officer Tim Zwicke at the high school every day; Officer Shawn Lentz and Officer Hank Narrai spend time in all our schools.
-We also support and encourage other day-shift officers to visit our schools for lunch, or just to check in; these are informal visits and promote community partnership as well as visibility.
+You’ll find Officer Zach Case at the high school and Ninth Grade Center every day; Officer Shawn Lentz and Officer Matthew Bublitz spend time in our two middle schools and split the seven elementary schools.
+We also support and encourage other day-shift officers to visit our schools for lunch, or just to check in; these are informal visits and promote our community partnership as well as visibility.

-It is extremely common to see a squad parked in front of our schools for non-emergency reasons, like school concerts, or other events.
-In addition to providing a pure law enforcement based safety measure, our SROs advise and counsel in ways at times similar to a school counselor.
-The SROs also share what we call “five minute Friday,” messages that invite discussion and call for considering scenarios in a table-top format; these activities help us create the mental maps that save seconds in a crisis.
+At our schools, it is extremely common to see a police vehicle parked in front of our schools for non-emergency reasons, like school concerts, classroom lessons, or other school events.
+In addition to providing a pure law enforcement-based safety measure, our SROs advise and counsel in ways at times similar to a school counselor.
+The SROs also share what we call “Five Minute Friday or Minute Monday,” messages that invite discussion and call for considering scenarios in a table-top format; these activities help us create the mental maps that save seconds in a crisis.

-All schools perform evacuation drills and lockdowns on a regular basis.
+All schools perform emergency drills on a regular basis.
 Our schools conduct safety drills that exceed statutory requirements.
-In addition to fire and tornado drills, our staff and students plan and practice for situations where we may need to “lockout” (entrances secure, inside Physical Education and recess), “lockdown” (classroom doors), or potentially “evacuate” to another classroom, location in the school, or even to an alternative site.
+In addition to the fire and tornado drills, our staff and students plan and practice for situations where we may need to “secure” (get inside, lock outside doors, increase awareness), “lockdown” (locks, lights, & out of sight), "hold" (in your classroom, clear halls), “evacuate” (to another classroom, area in the school, or to an alternative site).
 Fire and tornado drills are required by law every month, and twice a year, respectively.
-Crisis or safety drills are now also required in our state, and we perform a minimum of three safety related drills a year at every school in the District.
-We call these drills "lockout," "lockdown," “evacuate,” and “shelter.”
-Your student might not notice, as we use age-appropriate terminology, like “buddy-room drill” in an elementary school to move quickly from a home classroom to a partner classroom--for something like a health emergency or a quick evacuation--or your student might practice coming in from recess really fast.
+Crisis or safety drills are also required in our state, and we perform a minimum of three safety-related drills a year at every school in the District.
+We call these drills "hold", "secure", "lockdown," “evacuate,” and “shelter.”
+Your child might not notice, as we use age-appropriate terminology, like “buddy-room drill” in an elementary school to move with purpose (quickly) from a home classroom to a partner classroom--for something like a health emergency or a quick evacuation--or your child might practice coming in from recess really fast or a reverse fire drill (for a problem outside during a drill).

-Each of our schools plan and prepare for these types of events and the Oak Creek Police Department tests and/or advises us on these protocols.
-We don’t, however, just discuss and train for shelter-in-place situations, our training teaches us that we must consider situations in advance in order to create the preparation in our minds to exercise judgement--if a situation should require our staff to evacuate or defend our room--as horrible as that sounds and feels, we’ve considered that possibility in advance.
-For example, our staff are empowered to evacuate if safety permits and danger is close.
-We have also worked with FEMA and the Wisconsin School Safety Coordinators Association (WSSCA) to audit our protocols.
+Each of our schools' plan, prepare, and drill for these types of events along with our School Resource Officers and/or the Oak Creek Police Department (OCPD) who supports, observes, tests, and/or advises us on these protocols.
+We don’t, however, just discuss and train for shelter-in-place situations, our training teaches us that we must consider situations in advance and create action scripts in order to create the preparation in our minds to exercise judgment and make decisions.
+If a situation should require our staff to evacuate or defend our room--as horrible as that sounds and feels, we’ve considered that possibility in advance.
+For example, our staff is empowered to evacuate if safety permits and danger is close.
+We have also worked with FEMA, the OCPD, and the Wisconsin School Safety Coordinators Association (WSSCA) to audit our protocols.
 None of these actions are required, but we dedicate time and energy to these practices because we wholeheartedly believe in the values of preparation, resource gathering, and planning.

-Our District has dedicated a significant amount of professional development time to educating our staff about high-level safety and security measures and practices--in recent years nearly half our inservice time has been dedicated to safety training.
-Our teaching staff has successfully completed what the Oak Creek Police Department calls tier 1 and/or tier 2 active shooter training.
-Some of this training is hands-on, resembling a self-defense, or martial arts class.
+Our District is committed to providing ongoing training and professional development to our staff and students around high-level safety and security measures and practices.
+On an alternating yearly schedule, our teaching staff has successfully completed what the Peaceful Warrior (PW) Training Group and the Oak Creek Police Department call "Tier 1 - Prevention & Response" and/or "Tier 2 - Hands-On" Active Threat training.
+Some of this training is hands-on, resembling self-defense, or martial arts class.

-New teachers, as part of their orientation to the District, receive special workshops in verbal de-escalation and school safety preparedness--in addition to the tier 1 and 2 training.
-And the police design custom training for people like front-office administrative assistants--these are emotional and challenging meetings--very few teachers or office workers thought this would be a part of the job when we set out down this road many years ago.
-Additionally, law enforcement regularly trains in our schools during off-hours, and has early access to our buildings every summer.
-This will be the case as well with all new construction.
+New teachers, as part of their orientation to the District, receive special workshops in verbal de-escalation and school safety preparedness--in addition to the Tier 1 or 2 training provided to the whole district.
+PW Training Group and OCPD also design custom training for people like front-office administrative assistants, teachers with unique circumstances, or students with special needs.
+These training sessions are emotional and challenging meetings--very few teachers or office staff ever thought this would be a part of the job when we set out down this road many years ago.
+Additionally, law enforcement regularly trains in our schools during off-hours and has early access to our buildings every summer.

-In 2012 we started equipping our schools with cutting-edge safety kits--similar to what you’d find in tactical response vehicles.
+In 2012 we started equipping our schools with cutting-edge Treat & Go--safety kits--similar to what you’d find in tactical response vehicles.
 These kits are not widely available, nor often observed elsewhere.
-You might hear about requiring similar kits through legislation in the wake of a traumatic event, as they contain supplies necessary to render life-saving aide.
-The Oak Creek Fire Department builds, updates, inventories, and trains our staff on the use of these kits.
-PTOs commonly fundraise for replacement materials for these kits, as the contents expire and are costly.
+You might hear about requiring similar kits through legislation in the wake of a traumatic event, as they contain supplies necessary to render life-saving aid.
+Once the Treat & Go Kit is purchased, the Oak Creek Fire Department trains our staff on the use of these kits.
+The kits are updated and inventoried by the building custodial staff.
+Several PTOs provided funds or fundraised to purchase these kits and some replacement items, as some of the content expires.
+The district feels it is important to maintain this expense to keep our kits up to date.

 The Wisconsin Department of Justice's Internet Crimes Against Children Task Force and the Department of Public Instruction have launched a program called "Interact!" that gives parents resources to have conversations with their children about internet safety.